KeltonMVP/rules/docs/wiki-info/other-systems/wars.en.md

 * Rank 4: Available command is /order 4 and offers Deagle, M4, Tec9, Combat Shotgun and Rifle weapons.

 *Note: The **/order** command is only accessible inside the HQ, house and clan HQ.*

+### Assist's
+* You can get an assist if you damage an enemy before a teammate kills them.
+* To receive an assist:
+    * You must do at least 10.0 damage to the enemy.
+    * The enemy must die within a maximum of 15 seconds after the damage done by you.
+* The player who makes the kill only receives the kill, not the assist.
+* A kill can provide assists for a maximum of 8 players who have recently dealt damage to the same enemy.
+* If more than 8 players have done damage to the same enemy, the system will take into account the most recent 8 validated players, not those who did the most damage.
+* Friendly fire, blocked damage or invalid damage in war will not be taken into account.
+* The scoreboard on the turf displays how many assists you have accumulated during the war.
+* Assists are included in the final war score, so helping teammates to get kills will count.
+* The calculation formula for the final score is: **Kills + (0.5 × Assists) - Deaths.**
+    * Every 2 assists is worth as much as 1 kill in the final score.
+    * The final score is rounded to the nearest whole number.
+* The system of **Best Member** and **Worst Member** uses the same formula to determine the player.

 ### Drugs